Danail57/Danail57/README.md

 **About me**

 Hi!
-I am Danail and I am 19 years old.
-I am studying Python through various courses, including Python Basics, Fundamentals, Advanced and OOP concepts.
-Moreover, Data Science with Python is also in the studying list.
-Additionally, I am learning C++ and Competitive Programming with C++.
-I solve daily different programming tasks and upload different educational information almost every day.
+My name is Danail and I am 19 years old.
+I am currently studying Python through various courses, including Python Basics, Fundamentals, Advanced topics, and Object-Oriented Programming.
+I am also exploring Data Science with Python.
+In addition, I am learning C++ and practicing Competitive Programming using C++.
+I solve different programming tasks on a daily basis and regularly upload educational content as part of my learning journey.

 ##  What I'm working with: